 Patients can contact The Joint Commission with a safety concern as follows:

-- At www.jointcommission.org using the “Report a Patient Safety Event” link in the “Action Center” on the home page of the website.
+- Online: jointcommission.org using the “Report a Patient Safety Event” link in the “Action Center” on the home page of the website.

-- By mail to The Office of Quality and Patient Safety, The Joint Commission, One Renaissance Boulevard, Oakbrook Terrace, IL 60181.
+- Mail: The Office of Quality and Patient Safety, The Joint Commission, One Renaissance Boulevard, Oakbrook Terrace, IL 60181.

 Reports of patient safety events to The Joint Commission must include the healthcare organization’s name, street address, city and state.